jordanmarques/wifi-bomb/README.md

     print("End")
 end )
 ```
+We continued the searches and found a github [repository](https://github.com/RandDruid/esp8266-deauth) that allows us to deauthenticate of a router.
+The difference with the original project is this one is more advanced than the first project.
+Indeed, it makes possible to jam the connection between a router and all the devices connected to it.

 We looked for another type of wifi attack.
 We found a [tutorial](https://yoursunny.com/t/2016/WiFi-flood/) to slow down the speed of a wifi connection.
 In this tutorial we found a code which create many network packets, then send them to a router.
 Each packet contain 1000 byte.
 This method is called a DDOS.